 - Blade Materials: Both brands use the same materials to make their blades; high carbon, rust-resistant steel.

 - Warranty: They both guarantee their knives with a limited lifetime warranty.
-Their warranties cover defects in materials and/or craftsmanship.
+Their warranties cover defects in materials and craftsmanship.

 - Bolster and Tang: Both brands design their knives with a bolster and full tang to improve balance and increase durability.

-- Caring and Cleaning: Both brands recommend caring for their knives in the same manner; hand-wash only.
+- Caring and Cleaning: Both brands recommend caring for their knives in the same manner: hand-wash only, and dry immediately.

 What Are Their Differences?

-- Edge Angle: Wusthof cuts their edges at a 14-degree angle compared to Zwilling J.A.
-Henckels which are cut at a 15-degree angle.
-This means that Wusthof edges are slightly sharper than Zwilling J.A.
+- Edge Angle: Wusthof cuts their edges at a 14-degree angle and Zwilling J.A.
+Henckels cuts their edges at a 15-degree angle.
+Wusthof’s lower angle means that their edges are slightly sharper than Zwilling J.A.
 Henckels.